orbat-mapper/orbat-mapper/docs/guide/terminology.md

 ### Table of Organization and Equipment (TO&E)

 A military unit is composed of personnel and equipment.
-This composition is often referred to as Table of Organization and Equipment (TO&E).The TO&E outlines the structure, roles, and responsibilities of personnel within the unit and specifies the types and quantities of its equipment.
+This composition is often referred to as [Table of Organization and Equipment (TO&E)](https://en.wikipedia.org/wiki/Table_of_organization_and_equipment).
+The TO&E outlines the structure, roles, and responsibilities of personnel within the unit and specifies the types and quantities of its equipment.

 ORBAT mapper has basic support for representing TO&E-data.